-Affordable housing for multi-family and special needs groups (low-income, disabled, elderly, etc.) can be best accommodated in the R-2, R-3, and R-4 zones.
-The R-2 zones allow densities of 10.8 units per acre and the R-3 and R-4 zones allow densities up to 19 units per acre.
+Affordable housing for multi-family and special needs groups (low-income, disabled, elderly, etc.) can be best accommodated in the R-3 and R-4 zones.
+The R-3 and R-4 zones allow densities up to 19 units per acre.
 The densities allowed in each of these zones exceed the minimum density of 10 units per acre assumed to accommodate lower income units pursuant to Government Code Section 65583.2(c)(3)(B)(ii).
+Tables 3-64 and 3-7 identifyies the available-R-3 and R-4 sites that may accommodate lower income housing.